New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 Spending more.
 Shipping the same.

-You hired engineers.
-You bought AI tools.
-Code is getting written faster than ever — and the revenue line isn't following.
-The blame loop runs every release: product says engineering can't ship what's defined, engineering says product can't define what to build.
-Both are right.
-Both are wrong.
-The actual problem is structural — and adding more people or tools doesn't fix it.
+Code is getting written faster than ever — revenue isn't following.
+The blame loop runs every release.
+The problem is structural, and more people or tools doesn't fix it.

 30 engineers hired — roadmap didn't move